-Canadian-born actress Brooke Candice Nevin is well recognized in the entertainment industry for her performances on both the big and small screens.
-Nevin has been a mainstay on television since her starring debut as a teen in the Nickelodeon series “Animorphs.”
-Most recently she starred in the Hallmark Channel Original Movie “On the Twelfth Day of Christmas,” appeared in the Hallmark Movies & Mysteries Original “Journey Back to Christmas,” portrayed Tara on the NBC series “Chicago Fire,” had the role of Linda on the CBS series “Scorpion,” played Julianne the tech wiz with social anxiety disorder on the A&E series “Breakout Kings” and finished a nail-biting arc with Ted Danson as D.B.
+Canadian-born actress Brooke Nevin has been a mainstay on television since her starring debut as a teen in the Nickelodeon series “Animorphs.”
+Most recently, she starred in the Hallmark Channel Original Movies “The Christmas Cure” and “On the Twelfth Day of Christmas,” and appeared in the Hallmark Movies & Mysteries Original “Journey Back to Christmas.”
+She has also portrayed Tara on the NBC series “Chicago Fire,” was Walter O’Brien’s once quirky love interest Linda on the CBS series “Scorpion,” portrayed Julianne the tech wiz with social anxiety disorder on the A&E series “Breakout Kings” and finished a nail-biting arc with Ted Danson as D.B.
 Russell’s daughter on “CSI: Crime Scene Investigation.”

-On the feature film front, Nevin’s credits include the critically acclaimed indie Archie’s Final Project with festival awards from around the globe including the Crystal Bear at the 2009 Berlinale, along with the romantic comedy Construction.
+On the feature film front, Nevin’s credits include the critically acclaimed indie Archie’s Final Project with festival awards from around the globe, including the Crystal Bear at the 2009 Berlinale, along with the offbeat superhero comedy Alter Egos.